 She was waiting.

-He set the portion down on the rack's edge.
+He set the portion on the rack's edge.

 "Today at training.
 Colm offered Fionn a crossbow.
 Dragon bone."